 Distributors may sell tobacco products without paying the OTP tax, with proper documentation, to other licensed distributors and affiliates.
 The purchasing distributor is liable for the tobacco products tax for such tobacco products when he sells to a retailer within the Commonwealth.

-You must receive a license from the Department to legally conduct business as a tobacco product distributor.
+You must receive a license from us to legally conduct business as a tobacco product distributor.
 The tax must be paid by the distributor, and so noted on any invoice or receipt provided to the purchaser (see "Recordkeeping").

 Effective January 1, 2011 the OTP tax on moist snuff will be $0.18 per ounce based on the net weight of the package.

 Loose leaf tobacco products are taxed at different rates based on the weight of each unit: